threefoldfoundation/www_threefold_io/content/about/index.md

 <br>

-The ThreeFold Grid is in it’s third generation and live in +50 countries.
+The ThreeFold Grid is in its third generation technology and live in +50 countries.

 <br>

-We are at the start of a journey to millions of nodes and will launch soon the fourth generation the ThreeFold Grid.
+We are at the start of a journey to millions of nodes and will soon launch the fourth generation the ThreeFold Grid.
-For this a token called INCA will been created.
+For this, a token called INCA will been created.